manmax31/manmax31.github.io/_posts/2016-03-19-Neural-Network-using-Tensorflow.markdown

 $$b \leftarrow b-\alpha\Delta_b L$$

-We repeat the above 2 steps until we reach the minimum of the loss function.
+We repeat the above 2 steps until we reach the minimum loss.